 The Seven Baby Steps

-In The Total Money Makeover, Dave breaks down the Seven Baby Steps and walks you through each stage of the journey.
-Whether you are trying to save money for retirement, invest, or find a plan to pay off debt that actually works—you’ll find it here in the Baby Steps.
+In The Total Money Makeover, Dave breaks down his Baby Steps plan and walks you through each stage of the journey.
+Dave fought his way out of debt and bankruptcy using this exact plan.
+He wouldn’t tell you to do anything he hasn’t already done himself!
+Whether you’re trying to save money for retirement, invest, or find a plan to pay off debt that actually works—you’ll find how to do it here in the Baby Steps.

 Baby Step 1: Save $1,000 in a Beginner Emergency Fund